BIGJRA/BIGJRA.github.io/rejuv.md

 GameFreak, about 8 years ago, did something interesting.
-They upped the BST ceiling from the impressive 720 in the god of Pokemon Arceus to 780, in Rayquaza’s mega form.
-What’s more, they gave Mega Rayquaza the ability Delta Stream, its own custom weather.
+They upped the BST ceiling from the impressive 720 in the god of Pokemon Arceus to 780, in Rayquaza's mega form.
+What's more, they gave Mega Rayquaza the ability Delta Stream, its own custom weather.
 But, in order to make Delta Stream stand out above lame Air Lock, they made a couple changes.
 For one, it neutralizes all Ice, Electric, and Rock moves used against